Investor News

 This measures output against installed capacity.

-In the context of the energy trilemma, the above cost chart confirms wind generation has become increasingly affordable on a per MWh basis but the low 22% capacity factor confirms wind power is unreliable.
+In the context of the energy trilemma, the above cost chart confirms that wind generation has become increasingly affordable on a per MWh basis, but the low 22% capacity factor confirms that wind power is unreliable.

-The low capacity factor, and need to maintain reliability, trigger the need for external measures such as batteries, dispatchable backup capacity (gas or hydro), adding extra cost to mitigate the unreliability.
+The low capacity factor and the need to maintain reliability trigger the need for external measures such as batteries and dispatchable backup capacity (gas or hydro), which add extra cost to mitigate the unreliability.

-Whereas 20GW of new wind capacity would provide 38,500GWh a year.
-To fill in the gap would require dispatchable back up of 101,500GWh.
+Meanwhile, 20GW of new wind capacity would provide 38,500GWh of wind energy a year.
+To fill the gap, dispatchable backup of 101,500GWh would be required.

 Increased wind and solar penetration add considerably to the system cost through the need to keep dispatchable capacity on hand to step in when the wind doesn't blow and the sun doesn't shine.
 Battery storage can play a part, but this involves an increase in cost, not to mention the environmental impact of the additional mining activity to extract the minerals required to make the batteries.
 And those batteries have limited lives, often less than 15 years, setting the stage for a huge waste management challenge in the decades to come.